cy-chin/Object-Counting-for-Warehouse-Cycle-Count/README.md

 return model
 ```

+***Note on using Keras ImageDataGenerator***
+Image Augmentation were considered during the model evaluation using the Keras' `ImageDataGenerator`.
+Given the marginal improvement gained from applying image augmentation techniques (e.g. horizontal/vertical flip, zoom, shear range, etc), in the expenses of 3-5 times model training additional time requires, Image Augmentation was removed fro the final model training.
+The huge amount of image data set in the Amazon Bin Image Challenge had sufficient model training data.

+***Data for Model Evaluation***

 ***Evaluation Metrics***

 1. Primary Metric: Accuracy (overall proportion of correct predictions)
 2. Secondary Metric: Per-class recall (sensitivity), focusing on the ability to correctly identify the true number of objects in a bin, especially for higher object counts.
 3. Additional Analysis: Confusion matrices were generated to assess class-level performance and identify patterns of misclassification.